grafana/loki/docs/sources/shared/configuration.md

     # Maximum retries for failed flushes.
     # CLI flag: -ingester-rf1.flush-op-backoff-retries
     [max_retries: <int> | default = 10]

+  # How many flushes can happen concurrently from each stream.
+  # CLI flag: -ingester-rf1.concurrent-flushes
+  [concurrent_flushes: <int> | default = 32]

+  # How often should the ingester see if there are any blocks to flush.
+The
+  # first flush check is delayed by a random time up to 0.8x the flush check
+  # period.
+Additionally, there is +/- 1% jitter added to the interval.
+  # CLI flag: -ingester-rf1.flush-check-period
+  [flush_check_period: <duration> | default = 500ms]

   # The timeout for an individual flush.
 Will be retried up to
   # `flush-op-backoff-retries` times.